Brough Park Greyhound Stadium

 And on June 23, 1928, greyhound racing was introduced.
 Brough Park has been used for show jumping, stunt shows, and rugby leagues, but the stadium is currently best known for its greyhounds.

-US Tracks
+List of US Greyhound Tracks

-UK Tracks
+List of UK Greyhound Tracks